 Can I delete a location?

-If a location is leaving your Lightspeed Delivery portfolio, reach out to your Account Manager.
+If a location is leaving your Lightspeed Delivery portfolio, reach out to your Customer Success Manager.

 I’d like to add a new location to my account